Stranger6667/pyanyapi/README.rst

 Regular Expressions Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case, when data has bad format or is just very complex to be parsed
+In case, when data has wrong format or is just very complicated to be parsed
-with bundled tools, you can use parser based on regular expressions.
+with bundled tools, you can use a parser based on regular expressions.
-Settings is based on Python's regular expressions.
-It is most powerful
+Settings are based on Python's regular expressions.
+It is the most powerful
 parser, because of its simplicity.

 .. code:: python